By Lyre's Spirit Co

 At Lyre’s, our non-alcoholic alternatives capture the essence of whiskey minus the giggle juice - giving you the freedom to drink your drink, your way:

-- Lyre's Highland Malt offers magnificent depth with oak tannin and nutty grain characters.
+- Lyre's Traditional Reserve offers magnificent depth with oak tannin and nutty grain characters.
 A subtle smoke lifts the palate and provides a firm and full balance.

 - Lyre’s American Malt captures the essence of a gently mellowed American Classic Bourbon Malt, with gentle spice and generous vanilla, nut and herbal flavours.